resolve109/study-aws-sa/aws-study-guide.md

   - Restore from snapshot when needed for the next test cycle
   - Significantly reduces costs for databases that are only needed periodically (e.g., monthly testing)
   - More cost-efficient than keeping the instance running continuously or modifying instance types repeatedly
+- **Amazon RDS Multi-AZ DB Cluster Deployment**:
+  - Deploys a primary DB instance with synchronous standby instances in different Availability Zones
+  - Provides both high availability and increased capacity for read workloads in a single solution
+  - Offers more operational efficiency than standard Multi-AZ deployments with separate read replicas
+  - Automatically fails over to a standby instance during planned maintenance or unexpected outages
+  - Particularly effective for PostgreSQL workloads needing both resilience and read scaling
+  - Provides better operational efficiency than cross-region read replicas for regional high availability

 ### Amazon Aurora
 - **Overview**: